How Much Attention Does a Kitten Need? A Comprehensive Guide

 Bird watching or outdoor activities can keep them entertained for hours.

-3. Interactive Feeders
+3. Interactive feeders

 Make mealtime more engaging by using food puzzles.